LucyHeath/ChamPeakx/README.md

 ## Backend
 This was my first experience of creating a back-end using Python.
 I used Django and Django REST Framework to create a PostgreSQL database with RESTful features.
 ### Database Relationships
-I used [Quick Database Diagrams](https://app.quickdatabasediagrams.com) to visualise the relationships between the models: Mountaineering Routes; Difficulty; Comments; Users/Authorisation
+I used [Quick Database Diagrams](https://app.quickdatabasediagrams.com) to visualise the relationships between the models: Mountaineering Routes; Route Difficulty; Comments; Users/Authorisation

 ![Quick Database Diagram](https://user-images.githubusercontent.com/114397080/210760666-3445aede-a027-4b88-9dbe-d34563728b41.png)

 It was an efficient process to create the PostgreSQL database.
-I was able to test all the views using Insomnia - making sure all relationships between models were correct and that we were receiving the correct JSON responses.
+I was able to test all the views using Insomnia to making sure all relationships between models were correct and receving the correct JSON responses.

 ## Comments View